Starias22/Africa-News-API/README.md

 *Step-by-step guide to set up the project environment, including commands for Docker and installation of dependencies.*

 ## Usage
-*Instructions on how to run the project and any configuration options.*
+*Instructions on how to run the project and any configuration options.*  -->

-## Contributing
+## Future Work

-*Guidelines for contributing to the project.*
+- **Kubernetes Integration**: Moving the current containerized deployment to **Kubernetes** for improved scalability, fault tolerance, and efficient resource management.

-## License
+- **Enhanced Proxy Rotation**: Implementing a **proxy rotation** system to further reduce the chances of being blocked during web scraping and ensure continuous access to sources.
-*Specify the license under which the project is distributed.*-->
+- **Expanding News Sources**: Adding support for more news platforms, with a focus on sources in **African local languages**, to provide a richer and more diverse dataset.

 ## Contributing